PhyllomeOS/phyllomeos/README.md

 ```

 * `recipes`🧾 🧩: this directory contains recipes for deploying operating system artifacts on bare-metal, as a live system, or inside a virtual machine.

-Let's take a look at the recipe to deploy Phyllome OS Desktop.

 `cat recipes/desktop-hypervisor.cfg`